Manny Sethi: Health policy

 In 2017, Sethi was invited by Senator Lamar Alexander to testify before the United States Senate Committee on Health, Education, Labor and Pensions.
 He was one of five health care professionals to testify in a hearing entitled Stabilizing Premiums and Helping Individuals in the Individual Insurance Market for 2018: Health Care Stakeholders.

 Also in 2017, Sethi was invited to the White House for a listening session with President Donald Trump.
 He was selected as one of eleven health care professionals from across the nation to discuss possible solutions to address difficulties in the health insurance market.

 Sethi co-authored the book An Introduction to Health Policy with former-senator Bill Frist, who has served as a mentor for Sethi.
 Invested in health policy, Sethi founded the Vanderbilt Orthopedic Institute Center for Health Policy in 2010.
 The mission of the center is to increase physician advocacy for patients by investigating the most pressing issues in American health policy.
 Sethi and other colleagues at the Vanderbilt Orthopaedic Institute Center for Health Policy have written over 50 peer-review publications.
 Over the past few years, the center has implemented a conflict resolution program for children in public schools and community centers around the state.

 Sethi served as the National Chairman of the American Medical Association Resident and Fellow Section and has served on the Committee on Publications of the New England Journal of Medicine.
 He has also written for the Agency for Healthcare Research and Quality and had a monthly health policy column in the magazine AAOS Now.

 Sethi served as a health policy fellow at the Robert Wood Johnson Health Policy Center at Meharry Medical College.
 He served as an assistant professor at Meharry Medical College also in Nashville, where he ran a clinic and operating room providing indigent care.
 He also taught health policy at the undergraduate level at Vanderbilt University, serving as course director for MHS 0199, The Evolution of American Healthcare, an introductory course for college freshmen.

 As of September 2019, Sethi had donated $1,042 to President Trump's 2020 re-election campaign.

 2020 U.S. Senate campaign

 On June 2, 2019, Sethi announced his candidacy for the U.S. Senate election in Tennessee as a Republican.

 Sethi faced businessman, diplomat, and former state government official Bill Hagerty, who served as the U.S. Ambassador to Japan for two years in the Trump administration.
 Trump endorsed Hagerty in late 2019.

 Sethi was endorsed by several current and former Republican members of Congress, including Sen. Rand Paul (R-KY), Sen. Ted Cruz (R-TX), former Sen. Jim DeMint (R-SC), former Rep. Ed Bryant (R-TN-07), former Rep. John J. "Jimmy" Duncan Jr. (R-TN-02), and former Rep. Zach Wamp (R-TN-03).

+2022 election cycle

+Sethi declined to run for Tennessee's 5th congressional district in the 2022 election.